Kathy Maister's Start Cooking

 A less expensive alternative is to buy a disposable roasting pan from the grocery store.

-And you can make your own rack by coiling a strip of tin foil.
+You can make your own rack by coiling a strip of tin foil.

 How long do I cook it?